 Is butter bad for you?
-With the rapid rise in popularity of the keto diet, I thought I’d take a look at some of the health benefits of grass-fed butter.
+With the rapid rise in popularity of the keto diet (and other diets), I thought I’d take a look at some of the health benefits of grass-fed butter.
 And while it’s important to remember to enjoy butter in moderation, butter isn’t as bad as you may have thought.

 For centuries, butter has been a dietary staple.
 In 1902, W.O Atwater, a pioneer nutrition investigator and the first director of the USDA recommended that the majority of people should include butter in their diet.

-But in the “fat-free era” butter became public enemy number one.
+But in the “fat-free era” and low carb dieting, butter became public enemy number one.

 I’m a huge proponent of eating real food.
 I believe that real food is always going to have more health benefits than processed, manufactured food that’s made in a laboratory.